Hi! I am Lara Campos. I’m a fashion & textile designer, biomaterials researcher and maker. At the moment, based in Barcelona.

 • 2014 Textile Interventions - Marcela Toledo Cattaneo, Argentina

-Trend forecasting, assembling collection, selection and purchase of fabrics, notions and apparel findings, assembly of spec sheets, production monitoring, repurposing deadstock.
+Trend forecasting, design, selection and purchase of fabrics, notions and apparel findings, assembly of spec sheets, production monitoring, repurposing deadstock.

-• 2017 Senior Designer WANAMA MEN - Buenos Aires, Argentina
+• 2017 Fashion Designer WANAMA MEN - Buenos Aires, Argentina

 • 2015-2016 Designer of Bridal and Formal Dresses - Buenos Aires, Argentina